 Separate resident report conferences exist for inpatient day and night float teams.
 At night float report, overnight teams present newly admitted cases to the program director, chief residents and other faculty.
 Teaching occurs as the history, physical, radiology and lab results are reviewed and the overnight teams' management plans are discussed.
 At senior resident report, which occurs during the day, housestaff present multiple cases for higher level discussion of clinical reasoning, diagnosis and management.
 Residents are asked to teach their peers by providing evidence-based answers to questions that came up at report the previous day.

 Throughout the year, the Department of Medicine hosts nationally and internationally known speakers who present on topics in the basic and clinical sciences.
-Recent past speakers have included Nobel Laureates and other world renowned luminaries in medicine.

 Each division holds weekly subspecialty conferences, frequently including prestigious outside speakers.
 Residents on elective participate in these conferences.
 Senior residents rotating in the CCU are required to present formally to the faculty and fellows of the Department of Cardiology.